|Nutrition Facts (per serving)|

 1 to 2 tablespoons low sodium soy sauce

 Rinse the snow peas, trim the ends and string them if necessary.

 Heat the oil in a wok or skillet over medium-high heat.
-When the oil is hot, add the finely chopped garlic.
-Stir fry briefly until it is aromatic.
+When the oil is hot, add finely chopped garlic.
+Stir-fry briefly to release aromatics.

 Add snow peas and salt.

 All About Waxed Pork

 Chinese waxed meat, also known as Chinese New Year pork or Chinese pancetta, is a stronger version of pancetta.
-It’s delicious, smoky, and salty and great on its own with fried rice or perfect in a stir fry with almost any kind of vegetable.
+It’s delicious, smoky, salty and great on its own with fried rice or perfect in a stir-fry with almost any kind of vegetable.
 It’s a great meat to steam and goes well with garlic sprouts or leeks.
 For most Chinese, every time they see or smell waxed pork, they are reminded of Chinese New Year.